 Step Action Description Step 1 Verify that you have a supported SQL Server configuration.
 See the Application/Database Agent Compatibility List.
 Step 2 On the node that you want to protect, install the NetBackup client.
-See "NetBackup server and client requirements" on page 23.
+See "NetBackup server and client requirements" on page 19.
 Step 3 On the node that you want to protect, configure the NetBackup services.
-See "Configuring the NetBackup services for SQL Server backups and restores " on page 180.
+See "Configuring the NetBackup services for SQL Server backups and restores" on page 174.
 Step 4 Create a policy for each type of backup you want to perform.
-See "Configuring an automatic backup policy for a specific node of a SQL Server availability group" on page 134.
-See "Adding a new SQL Server legacy policy" on page 195.
+See "Configuring an automatic backup policy for a specific node of a SQL Server availability group" on page 127.
 Step 5 On the node that you want to protect, create a batch file for each type of backup that you want to perform.
-See "Creating a batch file for the policy that protects a specific node in an availability group" on page 135.
-See "About using batch files with NetBackup for SQL Server" on page 182.
+See "Creating a batch file for the policy that protects a specific node in an availability group" on page 129.
+See "About using batch files with NetBackup for SQL Server" on page 176.
 Step 6 Add the batch files to the policies that you created.
-See "Adding the batch files to the policy that protects a specific node in the availability group" on page 136.
-Step 7 If the replica on the node you want to protect is hosted on a failover cluster instance (FCI), create an additional policy that includes the node name of the FCI.
-See "Configuring a policy that includes the cluster node names (legacy SQL Server policies)" on page 145.
+See "Adding the batch files to the policy that protects a specific node in the availability group" on page 130.